The New Mexico Brain Injury Resource Center (NMBIRC)

 About the New Mexico Brain Injury Resource Center

-MISSION: “To provide information, referrals and outreach services for people with brain injuries, opening doors to needed services and helping them become valued members of the community.”
+MISSION: “To provide information, referrals and outreach services for people with brain injuries.”

 The New Mexico Brain Injury Resource Center (NMBIRC) is your one-stop shop for information and referrals on a wide variety of topics related to brain injury including services, supports and education.
 The New Mexico Brain Injury Resource Center at ARCA is funded through the New Mexico Brain Injury Service Fund of the New Mexico Human Services Department.